This post may contain affiliate links, please see the privacy policy for details.

 This sauce for seafood looks like a dark brown syrup and tastes salty, smoky, sweet, and neutral all at once.
 It’s not named because there is any eel in it – a bit like duck sauce (which doesn’t have duck in it!)

-How to adjust the consistency of the sauce?
+How can I adjust the consistency of the sauce?

 If the eel sauce is too thick, you can add a spoon of water at a time till it is the consistency of a thick syrup.
 If it’s too thin, you can simmer it for a few more minutes to thicken it up.